goodluckoguzie/goodluckoguzie.github.io/projects/socnavgym.md

 ### Research Outcomes

-SocNavGym has been used successfully for testing Predictive World Models (2StepAhead, MASPM) and validating Adaptive Prediction Horizons, with results published in UKCI 2023 and used in my PhD thesis (see Research Impact section for details).
+SocNavGym has been used successfully for testing Predictive World Models (2StepAhead, MASPM) and validating Adaptive Prediction Horizons in complex social navigation scenarios with multiple entities (see Research Impact section for details).
+Results were published in UKCI 2023 and used in my PhD thesis.

 ### Key Achievements

-- **Primary Testing Environment** - Used for all predictive model evaluations
+- **Primary Testing Environment** - Used for all predictive model evaluations (see Research Impact section)
 - **Published Results** - UKCI 2023 publication
 - **PhD Thesis Validation** - Core environment for thesis research
-- **Comprehensive Evaluation** - Full-featured testing platform (see Key Innovation section)
+- **Comprehensive Evaluation** - Full-featured testing platform with multiple entity types (see Technical Specifications section)

 ---